davendw49/k2/README.md

 ## TO-DO
 - [ ] Series of applications with K2.
 - [ ] Release the full version of GeoSignal.
-- [ ] Release the evaluation code over GeoBenchmark.
+- [ ] Release the evaluation code over GeoBench.

 ## License
 K2 is a research preview intended for non-commercial use only, subject to the model License of LLaMA and the Terms of Use of the data generated by OpenAI.
 Please contact us if you find any potential violations.
 The code is released under the Apache License 2.0.
-The data GeoSignal and GeoBenchmark is updating occasionally, if you want to subscribe the data, you can emaill us [davendw@sjtu.edu.cn](mailto:davendw@sjtu.edu.cn).
+The data GeoSignal and GeoBench is updating occasionally, if you want to subscribe the data, you can emaill us [davendw@sjtu.edu.cn](mailto:davendw@sjtu.edu.cn).

 ## Citation [ArXiv](https://arxiv.org/abs/2306.05064)
 If you use the code or data of **K2**, please declare the reference with the following: